gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager also verifies that the roles granted to the requesting client allow it to perform this operation on this resource (REQ8).
 If either verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.

-If the requesting client is a signature verifier and GROUPNAME denotes a pairwise-only group, the Group Manager MUST respond with a 4.00 (Bad Request) error message.
+If the requesting client is not a current group member and GROUPNAME denotes a pairwise-only group, the Group Manager MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").

+If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying the Group Manager's public key together with a proof-of-possession evidence.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor.
+The payload of the response is a CBOR map, which is formatted as defined in {{sec-gm-pub-key}}.

+## ace-group/GROUPNAME/verif-data {#ssec-resource-verif-data}

+This resource implements a GET handler.

+### GET Handler {#verif-data-get}

+The handler expects a GET request.

+The Group Manager verifies that the group name in the /ace-group/GROUPNAME/verif-data path is a subset of the 'scope' stored in the Access Token associated to the requesting client.

+The Group Manager also verifies that the roles granted to the requesting client allow it to perform this operation on this resource (REQ8).
+If either verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.

+If the requesting client is a current group member, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 8 ("Operation permitted only to signature verifiers").

+If GROUPNAME denotes a pairwise-only group, the Group Manager MUST respond with a 4.00 (Bad Request) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").

-If verification succeeds, the handler returns a 2.05 (Content) message, which MUST have Content-Format set to application/ace-groupcomm+cbor.
-The payload of the response is formatted as a CBOR map, which MUST contain the following parameters defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying data that allows also a signature verifier to verify countersignatures of messages protected with the group mode and sent to the group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
+The response MUST have Content-Format set to application/ace-groupcomm+cbor.
+The payload of the response is a CBOR map, which is formatted as defined in {{sec-verif-data}}.

-* The 'kdc_nonce' parameter, specifying a nonce generated by the Group Manager.
-This parameter is encoded like the 'kdc_nonce' parameter in the Joining Response (see {{ssec-join-resp}}).

-* The 'kdc_cred' parameter, specifying the Group Manager's public key.
-This parameter is encoded like the 'kdc_cred' parameter in the Joining Response (see {{ssec-join-resp}}).

-* The 'kdc_cred_verify' parameter, specifying a proof-of-possession (PoP) evidence computed by the Group Manager.
-This parameter is encoded like the 'kdc_cred_verify' parameter in the Joining Response (see {{ssec-join-resp}}).

-   The PoP evidence is computed over the nonce specified in the 'kdc_nonce' parameter and taken as PoP input, by means of the same method used when preparing the Joining Response (see {{ssec-join-resp}}).
-In particular, if the group is a pairwise-only group, the Group Manager computes IKM by using its own Diffie-Hellman private key as well as the Diffie-Hellman public key of the requesting client.

 ## Admitted Methods {#ssec-admitted-methods}